P4ulW/calcc/README.md

 ---
 ## Motivation
-I wanted to play around with a basic arena allocator and simple datastructures in C. This turned out to be qute fun, honestly.
-Tough the AST was rather tough to do.
+I wanted to play around with a basic arena allocator and simple data structures in C. This turned out to be quite fun, honestly.
+Tough the AST building was rather tough to do.